There are many people who can be involved in the subdivision process:

 - existing power and telegraph poles and services

 - existing and proposed septic tanks and irrigation systems

-- existing roads, carriageways and pathways to which connection will be made
+- existing roads, carriageways and pathways that will be connected to

-- existing buildings and other structures with description of their uses and materials and whether you intend to retain, relocate or remove them
+- existing buildings and other structures and a description of their uses and materials, and whether you intend to retain, relocate or move them

 - proposed roads, accessways, service lanes, access lots, and private ways with relevant widths, areas and proposed gradients

 - proposed easements (drainage, rights of way etc) with a memorandum and/or schedule

 - proposed areas of excavation and filling, together with proposed finished contours.